janderland/janderland/posts/fql.md

 being written.
 You can think of these queries as explicitly defining a single key-value.

-> __NOTE:__ Queries lacking a value section imply a variable
+> Queries lacking a value section imply a variable in said
-> in said section and therefore do not result in a write
+> section and therefore do not result in a write operation.
-> operation.

 Queries with variables or `...` result in zero or more key-values being read.
 You can think of these queries as